Apple iPhone sales fall again

 Apple managed to break its losing streak in the December quarter thanks to strong demand for the iPhone 7 Plus.
 But that reversal proved to be short lived.

-Apple's overall sales for the March quarter rose to $52.9 million from $50.6 billion a year earlier.
+Apple's overall sales for the March quarter rose to $52.9 billion from $50.6 billion a year earlier.
 But the slight dip in iPhone demand is nonetheless a red flag.

 Ahead of the earnings, some analysts suggested users would hold off on purchasing new iPhones ahead of a big refresh expected later this year.